quanghuy1242/next-blog/MIGRATION_PLAN.md

 - ✅ Pagination works correctly with new schema
 - ✅ Filtering by category/tags works with new where clauses
 - ✅ Tag structure (object array) is properly handled
-- ✅ About page loads external README content (hardcoded URL)
+- ✅ About page renders user bio content with Lexical
 - ✅ All tests pass and updated for new data structures
 - ✅ No DatoCMS dependencies remain (`react-datocms` removed)
 - ✅ Performance is equal or better than before